Arevalo00/notes_App/README.md

 # Note Taker Starter Code

 When starting this project I frist started by installing the dependenices in the package.json, after that I looked into the acceptance criteria.
 I wanted to make sure I had a good plan on how I wanted to start my project.
 I then moved to makeing the routs folder, where I made the index and notes js.
 That way I could start making the routs and exports, I would need for my two html pages.
-Once that was completed I then moved to making
+Once that was completed I then moved to making the server.js makeing sure it would be able to deploy from heroku.
+Then I looked into how to delete things from my page for the 10 extra credit points, I also started putting comments on my code so that it will be easy to know what each part is doing.